pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 ### Get channel members

-Returns a list of members in a channel.
-Includes user metadata when available.
+Returns a list of members in a channel (with user metadata where available).

 #### Method(s)

-To Get Channel Members:

 ```
 `1pubnub.GetChannelMembers()